colbycheeze/colbycheeze.com/source/blog/2015-02-26-building-my-middleman-blog.html.markdown

 published: true
 ---

-Building my own blog from scratch was a lot more work than I realized.
-There were so many things that I did not know how to do, and as simple as it sounded to me, "Oh hey, let's just put up a basic static site using Middleman" it really did not turn out that way.
-READMORE
+*Building my own blog from scratch was a lot more work than I realized.
+There were so many things that I did not know how to do, and as simple as it sounded to me, "Oh hey, let's just put up a basic static site using Middleman" it really did not turn out that way.* READMORE

+**Note:** This post isn't really complete.
+I just have it live to get extra posts to show on the index page.
+I'll finish it up when I can though!

 When you build a blog with a framework like Wordpress things can be very simple.
 A lot of stuff is done for you, and you have a wide range of plugins which you